bendr/bender/delta.md

 ### Changes in v0.8.2 (forthcoming)

+* Single view/content, no id (will use XML properties instead.)
 * Pausing the event loop when the queue is empty.

 ### Changes in v0.8.1 (17 June 2013)